 rusty lift-shaft; slog up the labour of its circling 'north-stair' - each landing

-presents the locked ‘rear-end’ of a floor-enclave - and, if the climber persists enough to reach the apparently blocked final flight
+presenting the locked ‘rear-end’ of a floor-enclave - and, if the climber persists enough to reach the apparently blocked final flight

 and penetrate a